CodeYourFuture/CYF-Workshops/git-cli/readme.md

 - Consolidate existing knowledge of Git
 - Develop your **mental model** of the working tree and the staging area
-- Learn to use basic Git CLI skills
+- Learn to use basic Git CLI commands

 ## Learning objectives